DataDog/ansible-datadog/README.md

       log_level: INFO
       apm_enabled: "true" # has to be set as a string
       logs_enabled: true  # log collection is available on agent 6
-      process_config: # on agent 6
-        enabled: "true" # has to be set as a string.
-        # Possible values are: "true", "false" (for only container collection) or "disabled" (to disable the process-agent entirely)
-        scrub_args: true # enables scrubbing of sensitive arguments from the command line; default value is true
-        custom_sensitive_words: ['consul_token','dd_api_key'] # to expand the default list of sensitive words used by the cmdline scrubber
     datadog_config_ex:
       trace.config:
         env: dev